There are a ton of different types of barbells out there other than your typical Olympic bar.

 An Elephant bar is another straight specialty bar that has one very important purpose, to lift the absolute most weight possible.

-All an Elephant barbell is, is a specialized Deadlift bar used in Strongman.
+An Elephant bar is a specialized Deadlift bar used in Strongman.

-It’s about 1.5 times longer than a standard barbell at around ~9.7ft.
+It’s about 1.5 times longer than a standard bar at around ~9.7ft.

 The sleeves themselves are around ~28” so you can literally load this type of bar up with a million plates and keep going.